 While there are many places one can hold a honeymoon, there is little doubt that the roof of the world is a wholly unique place to travel for that first romantic break of your married life.
 Honeymoons are all about the happy couple spending a few weeks alone together, getting to know each other more, and exploring the things you love to do together, as a couple.
 In Tibet, this can happen more easily, since there is little in the way of the normal world to get in your way.

 There are two routes that you can take to Tibet, from mainland China or from Nepal, and the requirements for visas are different in each place.
-From China you will need to obtain a Chinese Entry Visa from the Embassy of the People’s Republic of China in your home country, and it is important that you do not mention your trip to Tibet, or it can cause problems getting the visa issued.
+From China you will need to obtain a Chinese Entry Visa from the Embassy of the People’s Republic of China in your home country.
 If you are entering through Nepal, then the rules are different, and the tour operator will be the one to arrange the visa.
-The visa from Neal is known as the Group Tourist Visa, and is applied for by the tour operator once you get to Kathmandu.
+The visa from Nepal is known as the Chinese Group Visa, and is applied for by the tour operator once you get to Kathmandu.